VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 0d:00.1 Audio device: NVIDIA Corporation GP106 High Definition Audio Controller (rev a1)
 ```

 Here you'll see some devices can actually use multiple IDs for one physical device. both of the 0c:00.x 'devices' are actually for the 'Vega56' graphics card (Often called GPU for graphics processing unit) made by AMD Radeon, while the 0d:00.x devices are for the GTX1060 card made by Nvida that I have in this system as well.
-Of note, having both of these in one system is excedingly uncommon, and my use case is strange; however, It is common to see systems which have a gpu integrated into the CPU (which will still appear in this list) and have a seprate larger GPU in the system as well.
+Of note, having both of these in one system is exceedingly uncommon, and my use case is strange; however, It is common to see systems which have a gpu integrated into the CPU (which will still appear in this list) and have a separate larger GPU in the system as well.

 If you continue down this list you'll see there's yet another USB controller and a audio controller among other things.